New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Next Generation Neutrino Observatories and Their Prospects

-The diffuse neutrinos from all past core-collapse supernovae could be observed at a significance of better than 5$\sigma$ for ten years of JUNO running~\cite{JUNO:2022lpc}.
-Meanwhile, a typical core-collapse supernova located at a distance of 10 kpc within our Galaxy would result in approximately 5,000 inverse beta decay events, around 2,000 all-flavor neutrino-proton elastic scattering events, and about 300 electron elastic scattering events at the JUNO detector.
-Additionally, there would be several hundred events from charged-current and neutral-current interactions on carbon.
-This would open unique windows for multi-flavor supernova neutrino observations and have significant implications for both particle physics and astrophysics~\cite{JUNO:2023dnp}.
-For terrestrial neutrinos produced from radioactive decays within the Earth, approximately 400 inverse beta decay events can be recorded each year.
-Depending on the levels of radioactivity control~\cite{JUNO:2021kxb}, JUNO could achieve solar neutrino spectroscopy across a range of neutrino types, from $^8$B neutrinos~\cite{JUNO:2020hqc,JUNO:2022jkf} to $^7$Be, hep and CNO species of solar neutrinos~\cite{JUNO:2023zty}.
-This capability would provide new insights into the solar metallicity problem and enable the examination of the vacuum-matter transition region. \\ JUNO also has a high potential in discovering new physics beyond the Standard Model.
-Several representative new physics models, including light sterile neutrinos, nonstandard interactions, lepton flavor unitarity violation, and Lorentz and CPT violations, can be explored using reactor, solar, and atmospheric neutrinos~\cite{JUNO:2015zny,JUNO:2021vlw}.
-Moreover, as a cutting-edge detector with unprecedented high resolution and low background, the JUNO detector could effectively search for novel hypothetical particles, including WIMPs~\cite{JUNO:2015zny,JUNO:2021vlw,Guo:2015hsy}, axions and axion-like particles~\cite{Smirnov:2021wgi}, heavy neutral leptons~\cite{vanRemortel:2024wcf}, and dark photons~\cite{Lucente:2022esm}.
+JUNO also has a high potential in discovering new physics beyond the Standard Model.
+Several representative new physics models, including light sterile neutrinos, non-standard interactions, lepton flavor unitarity violation, and Lorentz and CPT violations, can be explored using reactor, solar, and atmospheric neutrinos~\cite{JUNO:2015zny,JUNO:2021vlw}.
+Moreover, as a cutting-edge detector with unprecedented high resolution and low background, the JUNO detector could effectively search for novel hypothetical particles, including WIMPs~\cite{JUNO:2015zny,JUNO:2021vlw,Guo:2015hsy}, axions and ALPs~\cite{Lucente:2022esm,AristizabalSierra:2025myf}, heavy neutral leptons~\cite{vanRemortel:2024wcf}, and dark photons~\cite{Smirnov:2021wgi}.
 Finally, searching for baryon and lepton number-violating processes is also an important goal of JUNO.
 This includes studying proton decay or nucleon decay in general~\cite{JUNO:2022qgr,JUNO:2024pur}, and neutrinoless double beta decay~\cite{JUNO:2021vlw,Zhao:2016brs}.
-As a liquid scintillator detector with a relatively low threshold and low background, JUNO is competitive in the decay mode of $p\to\bar{\nu}+K^{+}$, where it can achieve a lower limit for the proton lifetime of $9.6\times10^{33}$ years (90\%C.L.) with ten years of data taking~\cite{JUNO:2022qgr}. \\ Future upgrades~\cite{JUNO:2021vlw,Zhao:2016brs} involving the incorporation of double beta decay isotopes into the scintillator would position JUNO as one of the leading efforts globally in this area, enabling the exploration of the normal neutrino mass ordering region~\cite{Cao:2019hli}.
-Research and development on loading these isotopes, developing purification methods, and advancing analysis techniques for background suppression are currently underway~\cite{Ding:2023oxd}.
+As a liquid scintillator detector with a relatively low threshold and low background, JUNO is competitive in the decay mode of $p\to\bar{\nu}+K^{+}$, where it can achieve a lower limit for the proton lifetime of $9.6\times10^{33}$ years (90\%C.L.) with ten years of data taking~\cite{JUNO:2022qgr}.